retinal-information-processing-lab/encoding_surprise/README.md

 ## Data description

 The spike times files are in hdf format and have 2 fields:
-- stimulus X (Nx2 matrix, where X(:,1) are timestamps in seconds, and X(:,2) represents stimulus values (binary, 0 or 1, where 1 corresponds to a bright flash)
+- `stimulus`, shaped Nx2, where X(:,1) are timestamps in seconds, and X(:,2) represents stimulus values (binary, 0 or 1, where 1 corresponds to a bright flash
-- spike times S, in seconds
+- `spikes`, shaped Mx1, in seconds

-The used MEA sample rate in both experiments is 20 kHz.
+The used MEA (Multielectrode Array) sample rate in both experiments is 20 kHz.

 ## Code demo